cons3rt/test-asset-fortify-simple/README.md

         * **executable** script: main script that contains any user logic and defines fortify flow (Ex. run_fortify.sh in this case)
         *   **fortify.license** file: contains the Fortify License
     *   Optional:
-        *   **SCM** file: contains the json representing one or more repositories to checkout/clone
+        *   **repositories.json**: contains the json representing one or more repositories to checkout/clone
         *   **build** file: contains command line instructions for a fortify build (Ex. build)
         *   **scan** file: contains command line instructions for a fortify scan (Ex. scan)
-        *   **LICENSE** file: Use as desired, defines licensing terms not currently required for a fortify scan
-        *   **README.md** file: Add specific information about this test case, such as deployment
 *   **media directory**: _(optional)_
     * **source directory**: directory containing source code.
 Must be provided if scan is not SCM based.
     * **rules directory**: directory containing custom rules or rule sets.